Institute of Cemetery and Crematorium Management (ICCM).

 Directory of UK Crematoria

-Last updated 15 October 2019 to include all new and acquired crematoria – click here to view
+Last updated 22 May 2020 to include all new and acquired crematoria – click here to view.

 Shows ICCM Corporate & Recycling Members, ICCM Charter for the Bereaved Members and Maximum Acceptable Coffin Widths